utopia-foss/dantro/doc/plotting/creators/pyplot.rst

 Bare basics
 """""""""""
-If you do not want to use the decorator either, the signature is the same as :ref:`in the case of the base class <pcr_base_bare_sig>`.
+If you do not want to use the decorator either, the signature is the same as :ref:`in the case of the base class <plot_func_bare_signature>`.